We turned the future of New York City into a board game

 The game is an entertaining, effective learning tool, and can be played by anyone from teenagers to post docs.
 During development, Energetic has been tested and enjoyed by people ages 11 to 60; middle school students, MIT Ph.D.’s, former commodity traders, and leaders at environmental NGO’s.

-As of January, 2023, there are over 250 sets in use around the world, and professors and teachers at Carnegie Mellon, Vanderbilt University, Wofford College, Bronx High School of Science, and Hunter College High School have made Energetic a regular part of their classes.
-See their testimonials here.
+As of July, 2024, there are over 450 sets in use around the world, and professors and teachers at Carnegie Mellon, Vanderbilt University, Wofford College, Bronx High School of Science, and Hunter College High School have made Energetic a regular part of their classes.
+See testimonials here and here.

 Energetic is available through our partner, Artist As Citizen, a 501(c)3 arts organization.
 Order form.
 Questions: richard@thecityatlas.org